EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 This resource prefix has to be added to the [QML Import Path](https://doc.qt.io/qt-6/qtqml-syntax-imports.html#qml-import-path) for the QML engine to be able to find the module.
 By using this path, the application that links to our library can rely on [the Qt Resource System](https://doc.qt.io/qt-6/resources.html) for using QML modules and resources in a platform-independent manner.

-Setting the `OUTPUT_DIRECTORY` variable will allow us to control where the plugin library, qmldir and typeinfo files are generated.
+Setting the `OUTPUT_DIRECTORY` variable will allow us to control where the plugin library, qmldir, and typeinfo files are generated.
 The latter variable is important for tooling and using the plugin target at runtime.
 Even if your application explicitly links to your backing target, the linker could see the module as unused by the application.
 It is generally hard to guarantee that a linker preserves the linkage to a library it considers unused.
 In that case, the plugin target  is used at runtime to load the module dynamically.
 Setup tooling like [qmllint](https://doc.qt.io/qt-6/qtquick-tool-qmllint.html) for our library is out of the scope of this post.

-> With this, we have defined two CMake targets that exposes some custom QML types in a library that can be built.
+> With this, we have defined two CMake targets that expose some custom QML types in a library that can be built.
 {: .prompt-info }

 To use these targets one has to make it available to the CMake configuration of the project using our library.